 – unknown –

-1. Take it one step or area at a time.
-If you tend to feel overwhelmed, start small and work your way up!
+- Focus on One Area at a Time – If you tend to feel overwhelmed, start small and work your way up!
 Some areas give you maximum impact for little effort, which will make you feel accomplished and hopefully, snowball into more decluttering!
 Scroll down for a list of things you can declutter in minutes.

-5. Immediately place trash and recycling in the appropriate bins and donations in your vehicle.
+- Remove Trash / Recycling and Donations Immediately – Transfer your piles to your trash and recycling bins and place donations in your trunk.
 It gives you a sense of accomplishment while eliminating the risk that items will re-enter the home.
-This is particularly important if you’re going through toys!
+This is essential if you’re going through toys!

 When You’re Decluttering, Ask Yourself:

-3. When you wear an item, return it to the closet with the hanger facing the correct direction.
-After a month or two, you’ll see which pieces you should eliminate from lack of wear.
+- Hang Worn Items in Correct Direction – When you wear an item, return it to the closet with the hanger facing the correct direction.
+After 1-2 months, remove non-seasonal pieces that you have not worn.

 Things You Can Declutter in Five Minutes